Build a Reusable Prompt Library with Jinja2 Templates and Version Control

 Summary

 Prompts are code.
-The moment your AI application has more than a handful of prompts, you need the same tools you use for code: templates for reuse, version numbers for safety, and experiments for data-driven decisions.
+The moment your AI application has more than a handful of prompts, you need the same tools you use for source code: templates for reuse, version numbers for safety, and experiments for data-driven decisions.
 Jinja2 gives you the templating layer, and the PromptLibrary and PromptRegistry classes we built provide the management layer on top.